Patchy Beard 101 – How Patience Beats Facial Hair Patchiness

-Much like the young man who grows he’s beard for the first time and experiences the dreaded itch, there’s absolutely no reason to overreact let alone, worry.
-Starting a supplement regimen or spending hours concocting a home remedy would be considerably foolish.
+Much like the young man growing a beard for the first time who experiences the dreaded itch, there’s absolutely no reason to overreact let alone, worry.
+Starting a supplement regimen or spending hours concocting a home remedy would be considered foolish.

 You’ll be amazed at how even the patchiest beard can look full, with flawless facial hair coverage over time.
 It’s a total transformation.
-As all those facial hairs in other areas grow it’s literally like natural concealer for your beard.
-Give it time and you too will see the results you want.
+As all those facial hairs in other areas grow, it’s literally like a natural concealer for your beard.
+Give it time, and you too will see the results you want.

 While your patchy beard may not look the best, don’t let it become a reflection on your grooming habits!
 A little trimming here and there can make a world’s difference in how your beard looks as a whole.
 Regardless, if you’re beard is patchy, spotty, or simply not.